JnsTrn/f1-web-visualizations/README.md

 # f1-web-visualizations

 ## Introduction

-• Introduction to the topic of the project, the RQ and data

 This project explores various [research questions](#ResearchQuestions) related to Formula 1.
 On this website the results are presented with visualizations and analysis.